Pedroma34/PeMem/README.md

 ```
 (IMPORTANT) ADD shlwapi.lib TO YOUR DEPENDENCIES!
 ```
+# GO TO main.cpp FOR A GOOD EXAMPLE

 # Descripition

 Simple, automated, and unfinished single header that aims to read and write to memory addresses in a facile way.